NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant2.md

 ### Task 2: Your Task

 In MS Teams you can transcribe meetings.
-You can then give the meeting transcription to your assistant to create the meeting minutes and write an email to participants indicating their agreed upon tasks. *Note, you don't require a system message here as no context is needed.*
+You can then give the meeting transcription to your assistant to create the meeting minutes and write an email to participants indicating their agreed upon tasks. *Note, you don't require an Instruction message here as no context is needed.*

 Please create a new chat and then download the additional data for this task here: [Meeting Transcription](../../files/data_product_factory_workshop_planning.docx){:target="_blank"}